Risbyle Runestones: U 160

-Transcription into Old Norse

-Ulfkætill ok Gyi ok Uni/Unni þæiʀ letu ræisa stæin þenna æftiʀ Ulf, faður sinn goðan.
-Hann byggi i Skulhambri.
-Guð hialpi hans and ok salu ok Guðs moðiʀ, le hanum lius ok paradis.

-Translation in English

-Ulfketill and Gýi and Uni/Unni, they had this stone raised in memory of Ulfr, their good father.
-He lived in Skolhamarr.
-May God and God's mother help his spirit and soul; grant him light and paradise.
+The first normalization is Old West Norse, the second is Runic Swedish.

 U 161

 This runestone was made by Ulfr of Báristaðir in memory of Ulfr in Skolhamarr, his kinsman-by-marriage, on the request of the latter Ulf's son Ulfke(ti)ll.
 The design of the inscription is very similar to that of U 226 at Arkils tingstad except that two crosses have been added in the area enclosed by the two serpents.